 The provision of cable service generally is subject to regulation by the FCC, and cable operators typically also must comply with the terms of the franchise agreement between the cable operator and the local franchising authority.
 Some states, including Virginia and West Virginia, have enacted regulations and franchise provisions that also can affect certain aspects of a cable operator's operations.
+Our business can be significantly impacted by changes to the existing regulatory framework, whether triggered by legislative, administrative, or judicial rulings.

 Pricing and Packaging.
-Federal law limits cable rate regulation to communities that are not subject to "effective competition," as defined by federal regulation.
-In the absence of effective competition, federal law authorizes local franchising authorities to regulate the monthly rates charged for the minimum level of video programming service (the "basic service tier") and for the installation, sale and lease of equipment used by end users to receive the basic service tier, but no additional cable offerings.
-None of the local franchise authorities presently regulate our rates.
-Congress and the FCC from time to time have considered imposing new pricing and packaging restrictions on cable operators, including possible requirements to unbundle existing service tiers and provide cable programming on an a la carte basis.
+Federal law limits cable rate regulation solely to communities that lack "effective competition," as defined by federal regulation.
+In the absence of effective competition, federal law authorizes local franchising authorities to regulate the monthly rates charged for the minimum level of video programming service (the "basic service tier") and for the installation, sale and lease of equipment used by end users to receive the basic service tier.
+None of our local franchise authorities presently regulate our rates.
+Congress and the FCC from time to time have considered imposing new pricing and packaging restrictions on cable operators.
 We cannot predict whether or when such new pricing and packaging restrictions may be imposed on us or what effect they would have on our ability to provide cable service.

 Must-Carry/Retransmission Consent.
 Local broadcast television stations can require a cable operator to carry their signals pursuant to federal "must-carry" requirements.
 Alternatively, local television stations may require that a cable operator obtain "retransmission consent" for carriage of the station's signal, which can enable a popular local television station to obtain concessions from the cable operator for the right to carry the station's signal.
 Although some local television stations today are carried by cable operators under the must-carry obligation, popular broadcast network affiliated stations, such as ABC, CBS, FOX, CW and NBC, typically are carried pursuant to retransmission consent agreements.
 The retransmission consent costs charged by broadcast networks affiliate stations are increasing rapidly.

 We cannot predict the extent to which such retransmission consent costs may increase in the future or the effect such cost increases may have on our ability to provide cable service.

 Copyright Fees.
 Cable operators pay compulsory copyright fees, in addition to possible retransmission consent fees, to retransmit broadcast programming.
-Although the cable compulsory copyright license has been in place for 40 years, there have been legislative and regulatory proposals to replace the compulsory license with privately negotiated licenses.
+Although the cable compulsory copyright license has been in place for more than 40 years, there have been legislative and regulatory proposals to modify or even replace the compulsory license with privately negotiated licenses.
 We cannot predict whether such proposals will be enacted and how they might affect our business.

 Programming Costs.
 Satellite-delivered cable programming, such as ESPN, HBO and the Discovery Channel, is not subject to must-carry/retransmission consent regulations or a compulsory copyright license.
 The Company negotiates directly or through the National Cable Television Cooperative ("NCTC") with satellite-delivered cable programmers for the right to carry their programming.
-The cost of acquiring the right to carry satellite-delivered cable programming can increase as the popularity of such programming increases, or as programmers demand rate increases.
+The cost of acquiring the right to carry satellite-delivered cable programming can increase as programmers demand rate increases.